UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 CURSE: Stone-hand: (....?? do something COOL!! :))
 CURSE: Medusa: On Pulse: Spawns a stone-slot randomly
 CURSE: Leprechaun: If money is greater than $200, spawn a curse
-CURSE: Dark-wizard: If there are more than X curses, spawn 3 new curses
 CURSE: Orca: On Pulse: Destroys a random FLOATY item.

+CURSE: Dark-wizard: After X activations, spawn Y new curses (CAN BE CONFIGURED) (^^^^ this guy should spawn at the start of most runs) (we should avoid spawning TOO many curses at start, avoid overwhelm player.)